Multi-User Holographic MIMO Surfaces: Channel Modeling and Spectral Efficiency Analysis: Introduction

-One of the main challenges is multi-user channel modeling due to the spatially continuous aperture realized by holographic patch antennas \cite{9475156}.
+One of the main challenges of the HMIMOS technology is multi-user channel modeling, due to the spatially continuous aperture realized by holographic patch antennas \cite{9475156}.
 The traditional channel models are not applicable for various reasons, e.g., the coupling between antennas, their massive numbers, and the surface-to-surface transmission.
-Thus, the shift towards infinite antennas and operating frequency beyond the THz requires an effective EM model, since traditional independent Rayleigh fading models based on the assumption of far-field electromagnetic propagation might be not applicable \cite{8437634, sanguinetti2021wavenumber}.
-In this regime, the spatially correlated random field cannot be ignored, and a tractable stochastic tool is required to model the channel. \cite{9374451} derived the beam pattern and channel estimation schemes for holographic RIS-assisted THz massive MIMO systems, however, the channel is modeled in beam domain sparsely and only considers the line-of-sight path.
-In \cite{9110848}, a spatially correlated small-scale fading model for single user is proposed employing Fourier plane wave representation to generate samples of the random field computationally.
-Meanwhile, it is also challenging to efficiently analyze the spatially-continuous EM channel theoretically. \cite{9154219} investigated the number of channel spatial Degrees of Freedom (DoF) in isotropic scattering environments considering spatially-constrained apertures, and it was proved that the spatial DoF is proportional to the surface area, which is distinct from traditional analysis methods.
-Furthermore, in order to serve multiple users in multi-user HMIMOS (MU-HMIMOS), even through simple linear precoding scheme, such as Zero-Forcing (ZF), it becomes infeasible and impractical due to large amount of patch antennas.
-In such context, a low computational precoding scheme is necessary.
+Thus, the shift towards infinite antennas and operating frequencies (i.e., mmWave and THz) requires an efficient EM model, since traditional independent Rayleigh fading models, which are based on the assumption of far-field EM wave propagation, might not be applicable \cite{8437634, sanguinetti2021wavenumber,9765526}. {Typically, in traditional channel models, the correlation between antennas is assumed to be zero with spacing larger than or equal to $\lambda/2$, however, when the spacing is less than $\lambda/2$, this will have the strong coupling effect in practice.
+Under such conditions, the spatial correlation \cite{9110848,9724113,NakagamiTWC_2009,NakagamiTVT_2010} among densely packed antennas cannot be ignored, and a tractable stochastic modeling tool is required to characterize the channel.} In \cite{9374451}, beam pattern and channel estimation schemes for holographic RIS-assisted THz massive MIMO systems were presented, however, the channel was modeled in the beam domain, considering only the line-of-sight path.
+In \cite{9110848}, a spatially correlated small-scale fading model for single-user HMIMOS communication systems was proposed, employing samples of the random EM field to represent the EM channel.
+The research in \cite{9154219,PhysRevApplied.16.064042,9650519} investigated the number of channel spatial Degrees of Freedom (DoF) in isotropic scattering environments, considering spatially-constrained apertures, and it was proved that the spatial DoF are proportional to the surface area, which is distinct from traditional analysis methods.
+When considering Multi-User HMIMOS (MU-HMIMOS) communication systems, another challenge is that simple linear precoding schemes, such as Zero-Forcing (ZF), with continuous-apertures surfaces are impractical due to the large amount of patch antennas.